temporalio/documentation/docs/go/workers.md

 }
 ```

-The `RegisterWorkflow()` and `RegisterActivity` calls essentially create an in-memory mapping between the fully qualified function name and the implementation, inside the Worker process.
+The `RegisterWorkflow()` and `RegisterActivity` calls essentially create an in-memory mapping between the fully qualified function names and their implementations, inside the Worker process.

 :::note